Toyota Corolla (E210): United Kingdom

 In the UK, the Corolla Hatchback and Touring Sports are marketed as Icon, Icon Tech, Design, Trek, GR Sport and Excel.
 Toyota Safety Sense 2.0 is available on all trim levels.
 The top-of-the-line Excel was initially only sold with 1.8-litre 2ZR-FXE or 2.0-litre M20A-FXS hybrid engines.
 When the 1.2-litre 8NR-FTS non-hybrid powertrain was discontinued in December 2019, all trims became full hybrid vehicles.

 The Turkish-built Saloon was also available in Icon, Icon Tech and Design trim levels.
 The Saloon, and Trek trim level, were discontinued at the facelift.
-The UK-only Corolla Commercial car-derived van was introduced in 2021 and updated in February 2023 with a fifth-generation hybrid powertrain and improved safety features.
+The UK-only Corolla Commercial car-derived van was introduced in August 2021, and updated in February 2023 with a fifth-generation hybrid powertrain and improved safety features.

 In the UK, Corolla engines are constructed in Deeside, Wales with the main vehicle assembly line in Burnaston, Derbyshire.
 Though only the Estate and Hatchback are produced in the UK.
 As of 2024, Corollas (both hatchback and estates) make up the majority of new front line response vehicles for the urban police services of the United Kingdom.
-Many police services in the UK has started equipping Toyota Corolla Touring since 2022.
+Many police services in the UK started equipping Toyota Corolla Touring since 2022.

+Ireland

+In Ireland, where the saloon is more popular than in the UK, the Corolla saloon was offered with either 1.6-litre petrol, or 1.8-litre hybrid.
+Trim levels are Aura, Luna, Luna Sport, and Sol.
+The base model Aura and mid-level Luna came with 16-inch alloy wheels, the Luna Sport has 17-inch, and the top-of-the line Sol is equipped with 18-inch alloys.